alan-andrade/OxidizeJS/README.md

 chunk of files.
 The first pass, I don't mangle nor compress.

 I uglify it once more after all children processes finish.

-## Roadmap

-I've heard that playing around with the Js AST might be faster.
-I'm interested in that option but I still don't have the technical expertise.